yinan-c/RSSbrew/README.md

 Apply custom filters to your feeds to control what content gets through or not.
 You can filter based on Link, Title and Description.
 Besides:
 - Various match types including contains, does not contain, matches regex or not.
-- Multiple filters can be applied together with various relationship operators: AND, OR, NOT.
+- Multiple filters can be grouped together with relationship operators: AND, OR, NOT, relationships between groups can also be set.
 - You can set the filter scope to apply to filter out matched entries entirely or filter for summary generation only.

 ### 2. Aggregate Multiple Feeds